atmel-maxtouch/mxt-app/README.md

 Devices can be accessed directly via the *i2c-dev* I2C debug interface by giving adapter and address on command line.

-The i2c-dev interface is documented in the kernel source, in
+The i2c-dev interface is documented in the Linux kernel source, in
     Documentation/i2c/dev-interface

+The device must have /dev/i2c-* device support enabled using the CONFIG_I2C_CHARDEV kernel configuration option.

 It is enabled on a system if files /dev/i2c-x are present.